Big-beat (Eastern Bloc): Background

-Walicki went on to form new bands, including Niebiesko-Czarni, and rock and roll under the name "big-beat" became popular in Poland from the early 1960s.
+Walicki went on to form new bands, including Czerwono-Czarni and Niebiesko-Czarni, and rock and roll under the name "big-beat" became popular in Poland from the early 1960s.
 In Czechoslovakia and Hungary, it happened in the middle of that decade.
 The first rock and roll concert in the Soviet Union was performed at the Ministry of Foreign Affairs in 1966.
 However, in the USSR, rock was performed without a specific genre name, and rock groups were called "vocal and instrumental bands" (VIA).
 In Poland and Czechoslovakia, the term "big beat" or "bigbit" was mostly used, while in Hungary, it was called "beat".

 In 1970s Poland, rock became called "young generation music", and it changed as progressive rock or electronic music emerged.
 In the 1980s, the name "rock" was already accepted by the authorities.

 Later uses of the term

 After genre names such as rock and roll were finally allowed in the Eastern Bloc, the term "big-beat" fell into obscurity.
 However, it made a return in the 1990s, this time on the international sphere.
 Rather than referring to rock genres, it became the name for a new style of electronic dance music pioneered by artists such as the Prodigy and Fatboy Slim, among others.